 select new { n, n.NbBCInstructions }

+As we can observe all packages used are specified in the manifest file, in the import package section.
 The exported package however represents the package that can be used from other bundles. it’s represented by the ExportedPackage interface, and we can search for the container classes using this interface.

 from t in Types where t.IsUsing (“org.osgi.service.packageadmin.ExportedPackage“)